Adult Day Care11 minute read

 The Cost of Adult Day Care

-The average daily ADS cost has been quoted from $61 to $70 for six to eight hours each day.
+The average daily adult day care cost has been quoted from $61 to $70 for six to eight hours each day.
 That’s about half the cost of a home health aide – the cheapest care alternative – for the same period of time.
 Adult day services are also far less expensive than $198-per diem nursing home care.
-New evidence from a case-controlled study suggests that ADS can improve health-related quality of life for participants.
+New evidence from a case-controlled study suggests that adult day care can improve health-related quality of life for participants.
 In addition, they are cost-effective in improving caregiver well-being and reducing burden, role overload, worry, anger, and depression.
 Nevertheless, this daily figure is cost-prohibitive for many families.

 Be aware that Medicare does not cover adult day care.
 Medicaid funding, on the other hand, depends on state law.
 Medicaid will pay something in nearly every state, though the amount is often limited, and participants may face long waiting lists.
 Many adult programs will not accept Medicaid and only take clients who can pay out-of-pocket.
 Long-term care insurance may cover adult day programs, but be sure to read your policy carefully for the fine print.
 Some financial assistance may be available through a federal or state program like the Older Americans Act or Veterans Health Administration.